About the Pennsylvania Dutch Council, Boy Scouts of America

 The Pennsylvania Dutch Council, Boy Scouts of America was chartered in 1971 and serves Lancaster and Lebanon counties in south central Pennsylvania.

-The Pennsylvania Dutch Council has three service areas known as ‘districts’ that serve the following school districts:
+The Pennsylvania Dutch Council has two service areas known as ‘districts’ that serve the following school districts:

-Horse-Shoe Trail District: Annville-Cleona, Cocalico, Cornwall-Lebanon, Eastern Lebanon, Lebanon, Northern Lebanon County, Palmyra, and Warwick
+Iron Forge District: Annville-Cleona, Cocalico, Cornwall-Lebanon, Donegal, Eastern Lebanon, Elizabethtown, Ephrata, Lebanon, Manheim Central, Northern Lebanon County, Palmyra, and Warwick

-Conestoga River District: Conestoga Valley, Eastern Lancaster County, Lampeter-Strasburg, Penn Manor, Pequea Valley, Solanco
+Susquehanna District: Columbia, Conestoga Valley, Eastern Lancaster County, Hempfield, Lampeter-Strasburg, Lancaster, Manheim Township, Penn Manor, Pequea Valley, Solanco

 It is the mission of the Boy Scouts of America to prepare young people to make ethical choices over their lifetimes by instilling in them the values of the Scout Oath & Law.